100 Notable alumni of

 Biography

-Johann Wolfgang von Goethe was a German polymath, who is widely regarded as the greatest and most influential writer in the German language.
-His work has had a profound and wide-ranging influence on Western literary, political, and philosophical thought from the late 18th century to the present day.
-A poet, playwright, novelist, scientist, statesman, theatre director, and critic, his works include plays, poetry and aesthetic criticism, as well as treatises on botany, anatomy, and color.
+Johann Wolfgang von Goethe was a German polymath who is widely regarded as the most influential writer in the German language.
+His work has had a wide-ranging influence on literary, political, and philosophical thought in the Western world from the late 18th century to the present.
+A poet, playwright, novelist, scientist, statesman, theatre-director, and critic, Goethe wrote a wide range of works, including plays, poetry and aesthetic criticism, as well as treatises on botany, anatomy, and colour.

 4. Richard Wagner